-The model consists of two sets of variables, paths and cycles, that are typically too large to be enumerated a priori.
-The two solution approaches we present for the SSND-RAMU thus integrate the dynamic generation of these variables.
-The first solution approach is a standard column generation-based (CG; Bertsimas and Tsitsiklis, 1997) heuristic (Section 5.2).
-This method serves as a benchmark for the second approach presented, a matheuristic (Section 5.3).
-As both heuristics presented rely on solving the linear programming relaxation, SSND-RAMU{LPR}, of SSND-RAMU with a CG-based procedure, we start by describing that procedure.
+The model we seek to solve consists of two sets of variables, paths and cycles, that are typically too large to be enumerated a priori.
+Thus, two solution approaches to the SSND-RAMU presented in this section generate these variables dynamically.
+The first solution approach is a column generation-based (CG; Bertsimas and Tsitsiklis, 1997) heuristic (Section 5.2), and serves as a benchmark for the second approach presented, a matheuristic (Section 5.3).
+As both heuristics rely on solving the linear programming relaxation, SSND-RAMU ${LPR}$, of SSND-RAMU with a CG-based procedure, we start by describing that procedure.